 Send a letter to United Revenue Corp offering to settle the debt for 50% or less of the full amount due.

-If United Revenue Corp is willing to settle, they’ll counteroffer with a higher amount.
+If they are willing to settle, they’ll counteroffer with a higher amount.

 Before sending any money, insist United Revenue Corp confirm your agreement in writing.